Columbia MBA Acceptance Rate, Deconstructed

 Columbia MBA Acceptance Rate

 Columbia uses a holistic approach to admissions, but “fit” is very important.
 In particular, CBS AdCom looks for involvement outside of work and the classroom, as well as leadership or leadership potential.
-They want to feel certain that you’re going to fit into its tight-knit community and super involved student life.
+They want to feel certain that you’ll fit into its tight-knit community and super-involved student life.

 Who Gets In?